pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 [Alarm, alert and notification handling](http://signalk.org/specification/1.0.0/doc/notifications.html) section of the Signal K documentation may provide helpful orientation.

-__signalk-switchlogic__ operates a collection of user-defined rules each of which consists of an *input expression* and an *output target*.
+__pdjr-skplugin-switchlogic__ operates a collection of user-defined rules each of which consists of an *input expression* and an *output target*.

 An *input expression* is a boolean expression whose operands are the